harriebird/cmutc-survey-system/README.md

 # cmutc-survey-system
-A survey system personalized for Central Mindanao University Tutorial Club My Project in Database Administration and Web Development
+A survey system personalized for Central Mindanao University Tutorial Club.
+Project submitted for Database Administration and Web Development subjects.

 Installation Instructions:
 1. Extract the package into a web directory.